RobertNichita/FindDiningProject/sd-site/docs/components/dish-card.md

 ### Output

-There is no output.
+There is no output yet.
 The card example above will be generated.
+When the ordering functionality is present, this component will be edited to add the correct number of the specific dish.